 Erica Groshen is Senior Economics Advisor in the ILR Labor Dynamics Institute in Cornell’s ILR School and research fellow at the Upjohn Institute for Employment Research.
 From 2013 to 2017, she served as the 14th commissioner of the U.S. Bureau of Labor Statistics, the principal federal agency responsible for measuring labor market activity, working conditions, and inflation.
 Before that, Dr. Groshen was vice president in the Research and Statistics Group of the Federal Reserve Bank of New York.
 Her research has centered on jobless recoveries, wage rigidity and dispersion, and the role of employers in the labor market.

 Dr. Groshen is the lead author of “Preparing U.S. Workers and Employers for an Autonomous Vehicle Future,” with Susan Helper, John Paul MacDuffie, and Charles Carson.
-She also co-authored “How New is the ‘New Employment Contract’”? from W.E.
-Upjohn Institute Press, and she co-edited “Structural Changes in U.S. Labor Markets: Causes and Consequences,” from M.E.
+She also co-authored “How New is the ‘New Employment Contract’?” from W.E.
+Upjohn Institute Press and co-edited “Structural Changes in U.S. Labor Markets: Causes and Consequences” from M.E.
 Sharpe, Inc. Dr. Groshen received the 2017 Susan C. Eaton Outstanding Scholar-Practitioner Award from the Labor and Employment Relations Association.
 She holds a Ph.D. in Economics from Harvard University and a B.S. in Mathematics and Economics from the University of Wisconsin-Madison.